NVIDIA/ncore/CONTRIBUTING.md

 - `ci`: Changes to CI configuration files and scripts
 - `chore`: Other changes that don't modify src or test files

 Commit messages are validated in CI using [cocogitto](https://github.com/cocogitto/cocogitto).
-PRs with non-compliant commits will fail the conventional commits check.
+PRs with non-compliant commits or merge commits will fail the conventional commits check.

 ### Branch Naming